mizu.js

 Must be defined on a <template> element.

-Specified tagname must satisfy the definition of a valid name.
+The tagname must be a valid custom element name.

 Valid custom element names may be specified as is.

-Custom elements registered this way do not use Shadow DOMs but rather have their content rendered directly.
+Custom elements registered this way do not use Shadow DOM, their content is rendered directly.

 Variables